 Marketing is story-telling, and I love telling the stories of incredible dentists and the people they help.
 The skills I developed in television, print, and online journalism are the same ones needed to create compelling marketing collateral, blogs, web copy, social media posts, and our doctors’ online reputation.

-Identifying Missed Opportunities
+Career Stage 3 – Identifying Missed Opportunities

 There was one piece of the puzzle that was still hard to solve: tying ROI to our marketing efforts.
 That’s when I met Amol Nirgudkar, the founder and CEO of Patient Prism, a call tracking system that incorporates artificial intelligence (AI) to identify lost call opportunities.

 I’ve used most call tracking systems in the dental industry, and this one blew me away.
-Not only did it allow me to see which marketing efforts were leading to new patient calls, it tracked the services that patients asked about on the phone, the revenue associated with those services, and whether the appointment was booked.
+Not only did it allow me to see which marketing efforts were leading to new patient calls, but it also tracked the services that patients asked about on the phone, the revenue associated with those services, and whether the appointment was booked.

 I fell in love with the service because of how it could help my dental offices and then joined the Patient Prism team as Vice President of Marketing so I could have an even bigger impact.
 We’re helping dental offices all over the country grow – and helping more patients get the dental care they need.